ElegantLin/elegantlin.github.io/_teaching/CDI.md

 Hi, visitors.
 It's my honor to be one of teaching assistants of Open Source Hardware and Programming (55010501) in the Autumn semester of 2018-2019 Academic Year.
 This page is for the reference in Open Source Hardware and Programming course.
 You can find the materials in the following links.
 If you have any questions about this course and the technology you want to know in this course, please be free to contact me.
 I will be in [D&I](https://www.amap.com/search?query=%E5%90%8C%E6%B5%8E%E5%A4%A7%E5%AD%A6%E8%AE%BE%E8%AE%A1%E5%88%9B%E6%84%8F%E5%AD%A6%E9%99%A2&city=110000&geoobj=116.322888%7C39.835689%7C116.597546%7C39.979481&zoom=12)  every Monday afternoon.

 Although I have used Arduino, Raspberry Pi and so on in several projects.
 There must be some topics that I have never known about before.
 In this course, I will learn with you together.
-I hope you can learn Now, let's begin!
+I hope you enjoy this journey and get a big A in this course!
+Now, let's begin!

 # Preface